 How Formedix can help…

-There’s a lot to get your head round!
+There’s a lot to get your head around!
 But, did you know we’re on the CDISC XML technical team?
 We were involved in creating the CDISC ODM and Define models.
 We’ve been in the business for over 20 years.
 So our CDISC knowledge isn’t too bad!
 Learn more about how we help you with CDISC Compliance.
 And, we’re well placed to give real-world, practical CDISC training.

 Our clinical metadata repository and clinical trial automation software supports all versions of CDISC standards and SDTM automation.
 We keep our platform updated in line with CDISC and NCI standards.
 That way your study designs and datasets are always regulatory compliant.

 And, you have the option of a free trial.
-It comes with 6 hours training to get you started!
+It comes with 6 hours of training to get you started!